The Meaning of Geometric Designs

 Geometric Design in 2019

 Geometric design remains a popular design trend in 2019.
-Over the course of the year we’ve seen geometric designs used in social media posts, posters, business cards, logos, ads, artwork and much more.
+Over the course of the year we’ve seen geometric designs used in social media posts, posters, business cards, logos, ads, artwork, book covers and much more.

 Some of the most popular geometric trends this year have been intersecting shapes, black and white geometric designs, abstract geometric design and honeycomb style geometric design.